veeraamudhan/Python-agentic-learning-/README.md

 This repository documents my hands-on learning journey in **Python programming** and **Agentic AI systems**.
 The goal is to build strong foundations in Python, explore AI agents, and develop projects that demonstrate real-world skills in autonomous systems and AI tooling.

+This repository focuses on strengthening my Python fundamentals with a strong emphasis on problem-solving, clean code, and reusable logic.

+The purpose of this repository is to build a solid Python foundation that supports advanced learning in Data Science, Machine Learning, and automation.

 ---

+## 📌 Topics Covered
+- Core Python (variables, loops, functions)
+- Data structures (lists, dictionaries, sets, tuples)
+- Object-Oriented Programming (OOP)
+- File handling and modular code
+- Logical thinking and problem decomposition

+---

+## 🧠 Why This Repository?
+Rather than treating Python only as a scripting language, this repository focuses on writing structured, readable, and maintainable Python code.
+These skills are critical when working on large data science projects and production-level pipelines.

+---

+## 🔗 How This Supports Data Science
+- Writing clean data preprocessing functions
+- Creating reusable feature engineering logic
+- Structuring ML workflows outside notebooks
+- Improving debugging and readability of analysis code

+---

+## 🚀 Status
+Actively maintained as part of my Data Science learning journey.

 ## 🚀 Repository Structure